 Description of the Pest

 Flooding has been used to control symphylans in some situations but has been unsuccessful in others.
-Flooding requires at least 2 to 3 weeks, is more likely to be effective in late spring or summer than in winter, and is probably most effective where there is a high water table.
-Symphylans may be found more than 3 feet below the soil surface and flooding to this level in many soils is difficult.
+Flooding requires at least 2 to 3 weeks, is more likely to be effective in late spring or summer (when fields are fallow), and is probably most effective where there is a high water table.
+Symphylans may be found more than 3 feet below the soil surface, and flooding to this level in many soils is difficult.
 Even in the best circumstances, flooding will only reduce populations; they can be expected to increase when conditions are again favorable.
-Effectiveness of rotations with nonhost crops has not been studied.
-Soil fumigation can kill populations in the upper soil levels; eventually, however, the soil will be reinfested by populations deeper in the soil.

 Organically Acceptable Methods